 Making A Complaint

-If you are unhappy with the way in which we have processed or dealt with your information then please contact your Data Protection Officer who will seek to rectify your complaint immediately.
+If you are unhappy with the way in which we have processed or dealt with your information then please contact your Data Protection Contact who will seek to rectify your complaint immediately.
 You can also complain to the Information Commissioners Office on 0303 123 1113.